-The student and faculty are responsible for adhering to specific safety policies set by the facility when participating in off-campus laboratories, observation experiences or clinical affiliation activities.
-If a LC student is injured, becomes ill, or is exposed to potentially harmful substances during any of these off-campus activities, the student must follow the reporting procedure listed in the PTA Student Handbook, Incident Report: Procedure for Student Injury, Illness, Exposure to Substances (see page 20).
+The student and clinical instructors are responsible for adhering to specific safety policies set by the facility when participating in off-campus laboratories, observation experiences or clinical affiliation activities.
+If an LC student is injured, becomes ill, or is exposed to potentially harmful substances during any of these off-campus activities, the student must follow the reporting procedure listed in the PTA Student Handbook, Incident Report: Procedure for Student Injury, Illness, Exposure to Substances (see page 21).